guttih/vochat/Development-process.md

 To be sure just text search all files in project for the name of your library.

+## Adding GraphQL
+Open [Development-GraphQL.md] to find out how to add add a GraphQL API to a NX workspace and making it consume and access data from a app in the workspace.

 #### References

  - DataBase - I got a lot of info from the [nestjs typeorm tutorial] when creating the backend.
 Here is some more material about this subject.
    -  [TypeORM]
    - [Nest and TypeORM]
    - [gitbook typeorm]
+ - Other Development documents in this repository
+   - [Development.md]
+   - [Development-GraphQL.md]

 [NX]:https://nx.dev/
 [Visual Studio Code]:https://code.visualstudio.com/
 [VsCode]:https://code.visualstudio.com/